For those of you who are about to be (or have already turned) 16, there’s bound to be a couple of things on your mind.

 For young people who’ve been around tractors for years, the driving test sounds like it ought be a doddle.

 Don’t be so sure, though.
-Power Farming gets lots of questions on this subject from young readers and their parents, so we thought we’d take a look at what’s involved.
+Farmers Weekly gets lots of questions on this subject from young readers and their parents, so we thought we’d take a look at what’s involved.

 This isn’t exhaustive, and it’s worth getting in touch with your local Driving Standards Agency for more information, too.

 See also: Taking your tractor test – all you need to know for the very latest information

 What age can you drive a tractor on the road?